 A separate clinical review of maca also noted it’s ability to improve energy levels and mood in a range of subjects, both male and female.
 Take a teaspoon of maca powder in a smoothie before a workout, lookout for the subtle yet long lasting energy boost.

-Kick the benefits of mint up a notch by mixing up this cucumber mint smoothie recipe that is energizing, hydrating, nourishing, and cooling!
+Kick the benefits of mint up a notch by mixing up this cucumber mint smoothie recipe that is energising, hydrating, nourishing, and cooling.

 Switching up your morning beverage doesn’t have to be complicated.
 Lemon water is a great way to start your day.
 It’s calorie- and caffeine-free and provides an ample dose of vitamin C.